agilepro/baroque/src/pages/contact.md

 slug: "/contact"
 ---

-# We’d love to hear from you!
+# We'd love to hear from you!

 The Santa Cruz Baroque Festival is always looking to improce how we deliver out programming.
 If you have praise, suggestions, ideas, wished, complaints, or any other kind of feedback, please tell us what's on your miND: